What is an account-based pension?

 - How you want the balance of your account to be invested (via your fund’s investment options).

 There are some rules that go with income streams.
-Super funds set a minimum initial deposit to open an account, and the Government sets a minimum you must receive via regular payments.
+Super funds set a minimum initial deposit to open an account, and the Government sets minimum annual drawdown amounts you must receive via regular payments.
 For many people however, the benefits far outweigh the obligations.

 All Industry SuperFunds offer account-based pensions